ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 Supported datasets
 ------------------
 A list of the datasets for which a cmorizers is available is provided in the following table.
-Language 'ESMValTool' means cmorization has been implemented as dataset fixes.

 .. tabularcolumns:: |p{3cm}|p{6cm}|p{3cm}|p{3cm}|